 This January, LVMH purchased Tiffany & Co.
 Tiffany operates 326 stores globally in countries such as the United States, Japan, and Canada, as well as certain regions of Europe, Latin America and Pacific Asia.

 Get Your FREE REPORT

-Find out which stocks you should buy this month to make money even in this volatile market.
+Find out which stocks you should buy this month to make money in this changing market.

 Another plus is their brand strength with a key market – Asian tourists with money to burn.

-I remember well that Japanese shoppers during the 1980s could not get enough of Burberry’s bags, ties and coats, and the same is now happening throughout the Pacific Rim.
+I remember well that Japanese shoppers during the 1980s could not get enough of Burberry’s bags, ties and coats and the same is now happening throughout the Pacific Rim.
 A survey of high-end department stores by Credit Suisse suggests that Burberry’s brand is equal to that of Chanel, Louis Vuitton and Hermes.